vitlav/peertube-reseed/README.md

-`peertube-reseed-js` is an attempt at writing a... well... reseeder for peertube.
+`peertube-reseed` is an attempt at writing a... well... reseeder for peertube.

 It reseeds a given number of trending videos.